pivotal/docs-tas-adapter/install.md

    kpack_clusterbuilder_name: "KPACK-CLUSTER-BUILDER-NAME"
    ```

+   Where:

-   Where `KPACK-CLUSTER-BUILDER-NAME` is the name of the kpack cluster builder to use for staging.
+   - `KPACK-CLUSTER-BUILDER-NAME` is the name of the kpack cluster builder to use for staging.
 Tanzu Build Service provides two cluster builders named `base` and `default`.
 To create your own builder, see [Managing Builders](https://docs.vmware.com/en/Tanzu-Build-Service/1.9/vmware-tanzu-build-service/managing-builders.html) in the Tanzu Build Service documentation, and update this setting with the corresponding builder name.

 ### <a id="openshift"></a>(Optional) Configuration for OpenShift